Top 10 Places to Visit in Cusco Peru

 • San Blas Viewpoint

-It is located a few meters away from Plazoleta San Blas, from this viewpoint you’ll get to appreciate the beautiful scenery of the Cusco Historic Center.
+It’s located a few meters away from Plazoleta San Blas, from this viewpoint you’ll get to appreciate the Cusco Historic Center’s beautiful scenery.

 Address: Kiskapata, Cusco.

-As we mentioned several times, Cusco’s center has a hybrid architectural style, where ancient Inca constructions are the base to the colonial buildings we have today.
-The Hatun Rumiyoc street is one of the perfect examples of this beautiful combination.
+As we mentioned several times, Cusco’s center has a hybrid architectural style, where ancient Inca constructions are the base of the colonial buildings we have today.
+The Hatun Rumiyoc Street is one of the perfect examples of this beautiful combination.

-Here’s also the so-called twelve-sided stone, which is an impressive example of Inca engineering knowledge since all the surrounding rocks were carved perfectly to fit in every of its corners.
-So, if you happen to pass by this street, you’ll also get the opportunity to get a nice souvenir or even alpaca wool sweaters.
+There’s also the so-called twelve-sided stone, which is an impressive example of Inca engineering knowledge since all the surrounding rocks were carved perfectly to fit in every one of its corners.
+So, if you happen to pass by this street, you’ll also get the opportunity to get a nice souvenir or even an alpaca wool sweater.

 While talking about the Inca Palaces, many people may think of Sacsayhuaman, Tambomachay, and other archeological sites around Cusco.
 However, what they didn’t know was that they were walking among them since Cusco is not only composed of colonial architecture and stones stolen from the sacred places of the Incas.

 Besides, the Imperial City lies underneath most of those constructions.
-The Inca architecture was characterized for its anti-seismic activity, that somehow withstood centuries of earthquakes unlike some colonial buildings that had to be reconstructed several times.
+The Inca architecture was characterized by its anti-seismic activity, which somehow withstood centuries of earthquakes, unlike some colonial buildings that had to be reconstructed several times.

 Here we have listed the most important Inca Palaces with some of the information collected by some historians and archeologists in Peru: